 *Crystalline silica exposure standard

 Silica dust air monitoring is a hot topic right now due to the increasing risk of silicosis among our young trades people.
-The mandatory limit WSE for silica dust exposure in Australia is 0.1mg/m3 averaged over an eight hour day.
-Although the ACGIH have recommended this be limited to 0.025mg/m3.
-Importantly, there is no evidence to support a safe level of any silica dust exposure.
+The mandatory limit Workplace Exposure Standard (WES) for silica dust exposure in Australia has reduced to 0.05mg/m3 averaged over an eight hour day.

 Work Health and Safety (WHS) Regulation 50 states air monitoring by an occupational hygienist must be conducted every 12-18 months if there is health safety risk or if there is potential of exceeding the exposure limit.